top of page

 Like vivipary, parthenocarpy is a perfectly natural occurrence.
 I was explaining parthenocarpy and self-incompatible fruit to someone in a gardening group and they got quite defensive.
 But I will always combat fear and misinformation with facts.
 Seedless fruit are NOT a new invention.
 Seedless fruit occur naturally.
 Humans simply learned to copy natures techniques to reproduce them consistently.
 Because we're innovative like that.

-Even without an understanding of genetics or jargon, we're capable of understanding that nature is not infallible.
-Once upon a time humans understood that we too are a part of nature, that plants were our first caretakers and teachers.
+Even without a deep understanding of genetics, we're perfectly capable of understanding that nature is not infallible.
+Once upon a time humans understood that we too are a part of nature, not separate from it; that plants were our first caretakers and teachers.

 We've lost many languages and with them many stories.
-Maybe those things could have taught us sooner what was natural and what was not.
-Maybe we would have compassion for a seedless fruit instead of disdain, much in the way we have compassion for an infertile couple.
+Maybe those things could have taught us sooner what techniques are natural and which ones are not.
 Though we may not understand the genetics or the science of why something or someone is the way that they are, we have no right to categorize them as anything outside the realm of what is natural.

 Recent Posts